 - The exercise can also be performed at liberty.

-Join the free 4 part Mini Mastery Course to take the first steps in teaching your horse haunches-in, from the ground, under saddle and at liberty.
+Join my free course to take the first steps in teaching your horse haunches-in, from the ground, under saddle and at liberty.

 This really is worth watching - not only useful insights and tips, but also seeing the learning stages that both a less experienced and more experienced horse had to go through to achieve the desired results.